 The EPA describes toxic waste as any chemical waste material “… that is harmful or fatal to living organisms when absorbed or ingested.”
-In other words, toxic waste is capable of causing death or injury to life.
-Toxic waste materials can cause harm by being inhaled, swallowed, or absorbed through the skin.
-Toxic waste can be poisonous, radioactive, explosive, carcinogenic (causing cancer), mutagenic (causing damage to chromosomes), teratogenic (causing birth defects), or bioaccumulative (toxins that increase in concentration at the high ends of the food chain).
+In other words, this type of waste is capable of causing death or injury to life; these materials can cause harm by being inhaled, swallowed, or absorbed through the skin.
+This waste can be poisonous, radioactive, explosive, carcinogenic (causing cancer), mutagenic (causing damage to chromosomes), teratogenic (causing birth defects), or bioaccumulative (toxins that increase in concentration at the high ends of the food chain).
 Even waste containing dangerous pathogens, such as used syringes, can be considered toxic.

 What is Solid Waste?

 The Resource Conservation and Recovery Act (RCRA), which provides a regulatory framework to manage and distinguish between hazardous and non-hazardous wastes, broadly defines “solid waste” as any refuse or garbage, wastewater treatment plant sludge, water treatment plants, or air pollution control facility and other discarded material, generated by “industrial, commercial, mining, and agricultural operations, and from community activities.”
 Solid waste includes not just physical materials but liquid, semi-solid, and the waste contained in and generated from gaseous material.

 Where Does Toxic and Hazardous Waste Come From?